What Is Functional Programming and It’s Most Important Aspects?

 - first-class functions,

 - immutable data types.

 A pure function is a function that:

 - is idempotent — returns the same result if provided the same arguments,

 If a function uses an object from a higher scope or random numbers, communicates with files and so on, it might be impure because its result doesn’t depend only on its arguments.

-A function which modifies objects outside of its scope, write to files, prints to the console and so on, has side effects and might be impure as well.
+A function that modifies objects outside of its scope, write to files, prints to the console and so on, have side effects and might be impure as well.